eheisman/synthetic-ensemble-forecast_Py/README.md

 Repository for Python-based synthetic ensemble forecasting codebase _(under construction)_

 At the moment, the source code (./src) contains the original transfer of the R-based synthetic forecast code that Scott Steinschneider (ss) put together, originally in jupyter notebooks (./src/jupyter_ss_original).
 The regular python script based version of this code is in (./src/ss_original).

 The scripts in the main ./src repository are being updated to an efficient codebase utilizing numba compilers for optimization; scripts will be added as they are completed.

+You can run the optimization based on the Prado Dam data input file (./data/ADO_hefs_gefs_daily.npz) with the new scripts here: ./src/optimize_synthetic_forecasts_numba.py.
+This script calls the ./src/syn_gen_opt_numba.py helper functions.

-Until a completed README is drafted, the basic flow of the scripts can be referenced in the
+Until a completed README is drafted, the basic flow of the scripts can be referenced in the https://github.com/zpb4/Synthetic-Forecast-v2-FIRO-DISES repository